hernanvicente/rails3-template/README.md

 Generators
 ----------

-This also gives you the Factory Girl and Haml Rails 3 generators &mdash; the generators for RSpec are in the RSpec gem &mdash; so that your factories and views are generated using Factory Girl and Haml, and that all your generated tests are specs.
+This also gives you the  Haml Rails 3 generator &mdash; the generators for RSpec are in the RSpec gem &mdash; so that your views are generated using Haml, and that all your generated tests are specs.
 These generators are from the **rails3_generators** gem, we pulled them out to avoid all the other dependencies included in that gem.